dvreeze/tqa2/docs/demo.rst

 Equivalence of relationships works pretty much the same in both models, with rather obvious differences to account for the difference between XLink locators and (locator-free) taxonomy element keys.
 And therefore, computing a network of relationships from a base set of relationships (by prohibition/overriding resolution) is quite similar in both models.
-Also, networks of relationships in both models trivially correspond to each other.
+Hence it should not come as a surprise that networks of relationships in both models trivially correspond to each other.

-Given that both taxonomy representations are so closely related, yet the tight coupling in standard taxonomies often gets in the way, would it be an idea to use locator-free taxonomies during taxonomy development and only convert to standard taxonomies when publishing them?
+Given that both taxonomy representations are so closely related, and that the tight coupling in standard taxonomies often gets in the way, would it be an idea to use locator-free taxonomies during taxonomy development and only convert to standard taxonomies when publishing them?